RatulHasan/custom-role-creator/readme.txt

 7. Reset Roles

 == Changelog ==
+= 1.1.1 =
+* Tested with the new WordPress version 6.2

 = 1.1.0 =
 * Assign capabilities to individual users'.
 * Reset Custom Role Creator Made Roles To Default.